The term Wholly Owned Subsidiary refers to a company whose shares or voting rights are completely owned by another (parent) company.

 Post approval of the name and for proceeding with the incorporation of the company (filing SPICe+ Part B), the applicant needs to have the following documents ready:

-Apostille or Notarized in country of origin copy of the INC-9 declaration by first subscriber(s) and directors.
+- Apostille or Notarized in country of origin copy of the INC-9 declaration by the first subscriber(s) and directors.

 Process of filing SPICe+ Part B for Incorporation of Company of wholly owned subsidiary